 3. Use the Right Printer Settings.

-• Make sure your temperature settings are correct for the type of material and printing ribbon you are using.
-Printing at the optimum/best temperature (aka heat setting) means you are using the lowest possible temperature to produce an acceptable image and reduces heat buildup.
+Make sure your temperature settings are correct for the type of material and printing ribbon you are using.
+Printing at the optimum/best temperature (aka heat setting) means you are using the lowest possible temperature to produce an acceptable image; this reduces heat buildup.

 DO NOT USE a sharp instrument to scrape your printhead or the platen roller.
 If the soft platen roller is nicked it can permanently ruin print quality leaving every label with a line or nick on it.
 Also be careful not to scratch or damage the glass surface.

-If you have any questions about your printhead care, contact our Label Experts for assistance.
+If you have any questions about your printhead care, contact The Label Experts for assistance!